-3.4.1.1 In the event that a billing error is discovered that occurred in a previous Billing Period as set out in Clause 11.7, either party may request a review of the invoice for any of those Billing Periods, provided that the request is made within three (3) months of the date of the start of the current Billing Period.
-In the event of overpayment, the overpayer shall be entitled to a refund of the overpayment.
+3.4.1.1 In the event that a billing error is discovered that occurred in a previous Billing Period as set out in Clause 11.7(b) or 11.7(c), either party may request a review of the invoice for any of those Billing Periods, provided that the request is made within three (3) months of the date of the start of the current Billing Period.
+In the event of overpayment, the over-payer shall be entitled to a refund of the overpayment.
 In the event of underpayment, the under-payer shall be obliged to pay the amount due.
-Any sums found to be due or overpaid in respect of the previously undetected billing error shall be paid within thirty (30) days from the date of determination together with interest at the base lending rate of First Caribbean International Bank in Cayman from time to time in force plus two per centum (2%) from and including the day following the due date for payment until the date of payment in full and whether before or after any court judgement or other award.
+Any sums found to be due or overpaid in respect of the previously undetected billing error shall be paid within thirty (30) days from the date of determination together with interest at the base lending rate of the Bank of Nova Scotia from time to time in force plus two per centum (2%) from and including the day following the due date for payment until the date of payment in full and whether before or after any court judgement or other award.